-Along with her Grammys, Missy has received American Music Awards, multiple BET Awards for best female hip-hop artist and several MTV Video Awards for her iconic music videos.
+Along with her Grammys, Elliott has received American Music Awards, multiple BET Awards for best female hip-hop artist and several MTV Video Awards for her iconic music videos.

-The artist was still humming along with the release of The Cookbook in 2005 — on which she helped spark the EDM boom by sampling Cybotron's early techno classic, "Clear," on the single "Lose Control."
+The Cookbook, released in 2005, helped spark the EDM boom by sampling Cybotron's early techno classic, "Clear," on the single "Lose Control."
 But by 2008 she began experiencing dramatic weight loss and was diagnosed with Graves' disease — a rare autoimmune disease that attacks the thyroid gland.
 Symptoms can include muscular weakness, hair loss, insomnia and involuntary tremors.
 She learned to manage the condition partly through diet and exercise, and partly with medication.

 'WTF' ...
 She's Back